 There's also a consensus that dryland communities need to develop alternative livelihoods besides subsistence farming and grazing.
 A recent report co-authored by researchers at the United Nations University found that communities in Pakistan found success using a technique called arid aquaculture.
 With this method, communities can breed certain kinds of fish and even grow certain vegetables in very salty (briny) ponds [source: United Nations University].
 The report also recommended the development of dryland tourist destinations and the production of soaps and other handicrafts based on native herbs, oils and wools.

-To learn more about important environmental issues and green science, follow the links on the next page.
+To learn more about important environmental issues and green science, follow the links below.